Upturn unsubscribed user

 overview logo History and Background

-The Clorox Company was founded in 1913 as the Electro-Alkaline Company in Oakland, California.
-Initially producing bleach, it grew through acquisitions and product diversification into a global consumer and professional products company.
+The Clorox Company was founded in 1913 in Oakland, California, initially producing liquid bleach.
+It expanded its product portfolio through acquisitions and internal development, becoming a diversified consumer packaged goods company.

 business area logo Core Business Areas